rvarshith2003/ssrf_finder/README.md

 To test the above tool you can use Python vulnerable website from the repository.
 The file is named as ssrf_vuln.py.

-Navigate to the project directory.
+1. Navigate to the project directory.
-Type "python3 ssrf_vuln.py" to start the vulnerable site.
+2. Type "python3 ssrf_vuln.py" to start the vulnerable site.
-Then the code will give an IP address, that is used in launching the site.
-Ex - "127.0.0.1:5000" Copy and paste this IP address in your browser to start the vulnerable site.
+3. Then the code will give an IP address, that is used in launching the site.
+Ex - "127.0.0.1:5000"
-2024-05-03 18_50_46-Kali Running - Oracle VM VirtualBox
+4. Copy and paste this IP address in your browser to start the vulnerable site.

 ### Screenshot